Minimal surfaces with negative curvature in large dimensional spheres: Harmonic maps, minimal surfaces and results of Song

+Observe that for $n$ greater than 1 and $\Gamma$ torsion free, any unitary representation has finite energy.
+However, if $\Gamma$ has torsion, a necessary condition for $\rho$ to be of finite energy is that any torsion element has a fixed point in the sphere.

-In such a case, the pointwise norm $\Vert \d f\Vert$ is $\Gamma$-invariant, so it descends to a function on $\Gamma\backslash H$.
-Thus if $\Gamma$ is cocompact one can define the energy $\E(f)$ by integrating over a fundamental domain.
-Define
+Given a smooth equivariant map $f$, the pointwise norm $\Vert \d f\Vert$ is $\Gamma$-invariant, so it descends to a function on $\Gamma\backslash \hh$.
+Thus, if $\Gamma$ is cocompact, possibly with torsion, one can define the energy $\E(f)$ by integrating over a fundamental domain $D$ for the action of $\Gamma$: